ARF20NET/arfnet2/arfnet2.md

  - Make new basic VMs (cloning deb12 template)
  - Open basic ports

-Stage 2: new services
+### Stage 2: new services

  - IONOS VPS for mail
  - Some new very safe services
  - HE IPv6 tunnel
  - Own authoritative nameservers for domain zone

-Stage 3\*: finally
+### \*Stage 3: finally

  - Another VPS in unknown provider for
     - Tor
     - Reverse-proxying the media library
  - PHP on main site with more web services from scratch, hopefully secure
  - More new services

-Stage 4: DN42
+### Stage 4: DN42

  - Make DN42 router VM with bird and wg
  - Peer with people
  - Bring up BGP sessions
  - Services

-Stage 5: Telephony
+### Stage 5: Telephony
  - Asterisk
  - IP phones and ATAs
  - Trunks; SDF, Tandmx, uwutel, PSTN

-Stage 6\*: Site B (piso)
+### \*Stage 6: Site B (piso)

  - Firewall and switch
  - Site to Site wireguard
  - Establish telephony

+### \*Stage 7: CA, PKI, LDAP and SSO

+ - Unify all logins
+ - Single authentication and authorization LDAP store
+ - SSO on as many services as possible
+ - Private CA PKI server certs for private endpoint security
+ - User certificates for extra secure endpoints

+### \*Stage 8: Internal DNS

+ - Drop OPNsense unbound, use BIND
+ - Use .local.arf20.com zone or something
+ - PiHole

 ## Domain